 Natural enemies:

-Rhaphigaster nebulosa are parasitized by the larvae of the tachinid fly
+Adults of Rhaphigaster nebulosa are parasitized by the larvae of the tachinid fly Cylindromyia bicolor.

 The fly lays an egg on the host.
 After hatching, the fly larva enters the host's abdomen and begins to feed from inside.
 The larva spends the winter in the host and continues feeding in spring until it leaves the host to pupate.